notionparallax/course-map/README.md

 ![a very messy diagram of the relationships between courses](map.png)

-This is mainly so that I (Ben) can understand what skills I need to export from 1161 (Design Computing) so that the students are well placed to do a good job in their subsequent courses.
+This is mainly so that I (Ben) can understand what skills I need to export from 1161 (Design Computing) so that the students are well placed to do a good job in their later courses.

 But, it might be useful for other people to look at.
 I'm not sure how correct it is as I built it off an oldish map of the course.